ERC-BPGC/erc-bpgc.github.io/about_us.md

 <!-- Content -->
 <div class="row">
 	<div class="12u 12u$(small)">
-    	<p>The Electronics and Robotics Club (ERC) of BITS Goa unites BITSians with a plethora of interests and aims who just might have only one thing in common, a passion for robotics or even just electronics in general.
-ERC is one of the oldest clubs of BITS Goa and it was started by Mr. Arjun Bideshi in 2008.
-Since then it has evolved into a platform to learn and experiment various aspects of engineering and to apply them in robotics.</p>
+    	<p>The Electronics and Robotics Club (ERC) of BITS Goa is a diverse group of students with interests ranging from electronics to machine learning to mechanical design.
+Founded in 2008, it is one of the oldest clubs on campus and has evolved into a platform to learn and experiment with various aspects of science and engineering and to apply them in robotics.</p>

-		<p>This Club provides an amazing platform for not just budding electronics engineers but also mechanical enthusiasts and dynamic coders.
-Juniors work under the guidance of able team leaders along with a wide range of advanced lab equipment like 3D printers, plasma cutters, PCB milling machines and laser cutter.</p>
+		<p>This Club is a great place not only for electronics engineers but also mechanical enthusiasts and dynamic coders.
+We are organised into multiple teams working on a wide range of projects including hardware design, open source libraries and even full robots from scratch!
+Members are also encouraged to exchange experiences and expertise and we hold weekly discussion sessions, demonstrations and presentations for exactly that.</p>

-		<p>Over the years we used to participate in different robotics competitions across the country.
-But recently we have shifted our focus to projects with challenging research problem statements and applications to learn and explore about the field in detail.
-Each year during the technical fest of BITS Goa - Quark, we put up some of our best projects up for display for everyone to admire and in each subsequent year we try to outperform ourselves.
-Some of our notable projects include Trotbot, Quadruped, LED Globe, Sketcher and many more.</p>
+		<p>Over the years, the Club has shifted its focus from competing in robotics competitions to taking on more research oriented projects and problem statements with real world applications.
+With robotics being a rapidly changing field, we strive to keep up with the latest developments in both research and industry while also learning about various subfields in detail.
+Apart from this, we frequently work on exhibition projects to display during the annual technical fest on the campus and other events throughout the year.</p>

+		<p>We are open to anyone with a general interest in engineering and who wants to explore robotics, so feel free to get in touch with us.</p>
 	</div>
 </div>